Frequently Asked Questions

-No. Frontier Girls LLC sells memberships to their Quest Club website for the purpose of providing youth education materials.
+No. Quest Clubs sells memberships to the website for the purpose of providing youth education materials.
 Each Quest Club is independently owned and operated by individuals or organizations that have purchased a membership to the Quest Clubs website.
 Each club is an autonomous body operated and governed by a single individual, local non- profit organization, church, school, or business.
 These groups have purchased a license to use the Quest Clubs name, logo, and materials as part of their youth programming.
-Quest Clubs is a product sold by Frontier Girls LLC, a privately owned business that sells youth program materials.
-We are NOT a 501(c)3 public charity.
+Quest Clubs is a product sold by Curiosity Untamed LLC, a privately owned business that sells youth program materials.
+We are NOT a 501(c)3 non-profit public charity.

 3. Are there printed handbooks and materials?